A slice of sweet potato bread pudding with vanilla sauce

 Instructions

-• In a large bowl, toss the bread cubes with the pecans, dried cranberries (if using), cinnamon, and nutmeg.
+• In a large bowl, toss the bread cubes with the pecans, dried cranberries or raisins (if using), cinnamon, and nutmeg.
 Drizzle the melted butter over the bread while tossing.
 Set aside.

-• In a large mixing bowl, whisk the eggs with the half-and-half, eggs, vanilla, and salt.
+• In a large mixing bowl, whisk the eggs with the half-and-half, brown sugar, vanilla, and salt.
 Whisk in the sweet potato puree until well blended.
-Add the bread and spice mixture and stir until well blended.
+Add the bread and spice mixture and stir until combined.
+Let it stand for 10 to 15 minutes so the bread can absorb the custard.

 Nutrition